Classroom Plus Plus (CPP) Developer Guide

 Glossary

 • Assignment: A task created by the user containing minimally a deadline, and may include submission status and grading.
-Can be assigned to Classes and Contacts.
+Can be allocated to Classes and Contacts.

 • Class: A user-defined group of contacts.

-• CLI (Command Line Interface): The text-based interface through which users interact with the system by typing command.
+• CLI (Command Line Interface): The text-based interface through which users interact with the system by typing commands.

 • Command: A text-based instruction entered into the CLI that triggers a system action.